Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Q1:

 In order to evaluate how widely apps conform to model standard naming conventions, we manually checked 100 ML apps from both Google Play and Chinese app market and found 24 apps that do not follow any clear naming conventions.
 Some use "\textit{.tfl}" and "\textit{.lite}" instead of the normal "\textit{.tflite}" for TensorFlow Lite models.
 Some use "\textit{3\_class\_model}" without a suffix.
 Some have meaningful but not standard suffixes such as "\textit{.rpnmodel}","\textit{.traineddata}".
 Other have very generic suffixes such as "\textit{.bin}", "\textit{.dat}", and "\textit{.bundle}".
 This observation shows that file suffix matching alone can miss a lot of model files.
 Table~\ref{tab:model-suffix} shows the top 5 popular model file suffixes used in different app markets.
 Many of these popular suffixes are not standard. \toolmxr's model detection does not solely depend on model file names.

-\point{Accuracy of Identifying Encrypted Models} To demonstrate the accuracy of using entropy as indicator of encryption, we sampled 10 models files each from 4 popular encodings: ascii text, protobuffer, flatbuffer, and encrypted format.
-We calculated their entropy values (Figure~\ref{fig:entropy-range}).
-Obviously, encrypted model files all have distinguishably high entropy close to 8.
-The other encodings have varying entropy values but all significant lower than 8.
-Figure \ref{fig:entropy-dist} shows the entropy distribution of all model files that we collected from 360 App Assistant app market.
-It shows that typical entropy values of unencrypted model files stay between 3.5 and 7.5.
+\point{Accuracy of Identifying Encrypted Models} To evaluate whether entropy is a good indicator of encryption, we sampled 40 models files from 4 popular encodings: ascii text, protobuffer, flatbuffer, and encrypted format (10 for each category).
+As shown in Figure~\ref{fig:entropy-range}, the entropies of encrypted model files are all close to 8.
+The other encodings's entropies are significantly lower than 8.
+Figure \ref{fig:entropy-dist} shows the entropy distribution of all model files collected from 360 App Assistant app market.
+It shows that the typical entropy range of unencrypted model files is between 3.5 and 7.5.